ruelneuman/full-stack-open/README.md

 - [Expo](https://expo.dev/)

 Projects:
 - [Rate Repository App](https://github.com/ruelneuman/full-stack-open-part10) - A React Native frontend for a pre-made GraphQL back end.
 The app displays a list of GitHub repositories that users have rated and reviewed.
 The list can be filtered and sorted, and it can be infinitely scrolled.
 Signed-in users can create reviews for any public GitHub repository.
 They can see a list of all repositories they've reviewed and delete any of their reviews.
 The app utilized Formik and Yup for forms and form data validation.
-See the link for screenshots of the app.
+[Screenshots](https://github.com/ruelneuman/full-stack-open-part10)

 ### Part 11 - [CI/CD](https://fullstackopen.com/en/part11)